nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 from a ticket which included the "early_token_binding" extension.
 Assuming the ticket included this extension, the client sends a ClientHello containing the "token_binding" extension, "early_data" extension, and "early_token_binding" extensions.
+The client must include in its "psk_key_exchange_modes" extension psk_dhe_ke.

 The contents of the "token_binding" extension SHOULD be the same as they would be on a connection without "early_token_binding" to allow for the client and server to negotiate new Token Binding parameters if the early data is rejected.
 The Token Binding message sent in the 0-RTT data MUST be sent